Febinraj0306/AURA-LAB/README.md

 - Coordinated fade-ins on scroll to maintain a sophisticated pace.

 ## License
-Private and confidential.
+Private and confidential AURA LABS.
 All rights reserved.